ymasory/amazump/README.md

-# amazon - dump all your amazon purchases into mongodb #
+# amazump - dump all your amazon purchases into mongodb #

 ## install ##